- 1. Easily overwhelmed in situations

 While the healing process is long, there are steps that can be taken immediately.
 If you want to make your child feel loved, appreciated, and actively acknowledged, you can start by reviewing your own parenting ethos.
 There may be cognitive gaps in how you think about your child’s problems and how you address them.

-The primary step toward the pathway of healing is to know the right signs.
+The primary step toward the healing pathway is to know the right signs.
 If you can identify signs such as disconnecting, depression, anxiety, lack of joy, and angry outbursts, then you can help your child the right way.

 By fully understanding and accepting that emotions are paramount, you can begin the process of healing and help your child overcome neglect.
 Childhood neglect can be identified sooner if you’re equipped with the right information through counseling, therapy, and parenting literature.